Mounamelanoyi: Production

-Sachiin J. Joshi made his debut with this film.
+Sachiin Joshi made his debut with this film.
 He landed the role through producer Hamid Bhai.
 To learn his dialogues, Sachin wrote his dialogues in English.

 Soundtrack

 Reception

 A critic from The Hindu wrote that "Shyamprasad handles the subject well by making the visuals speak for themselves".
 A critic from Full Hyderabad wrote that "The direction is decent enough as the movie manages to pull through despite the maddening silence".